Flone-dnb/FWorldGenerator/README.md

     <li><b>Chunk Piece Column Count</b> - determines how much there is gonna be chunk pieces in a column of one chunk.
 Because one chunk should be considered as a 2D matrix from the top view.
 You can change the View Mode in the Editor to Wireframe to see how this parameter changes the chunk.</li>
     <li><b>Chunk Piece Size X</b> - determines the size of one chunk piece by the x-axis.</li>
     <li><b>Chunk Piece Size Y</b> - determines the size of one chunk piece by the y-axis.</li>
     <li><b>View Distance</b> - determines how much chunks will be always loaded.
 For example: ViewDistance == 1  ---  Always loaded chunks: 3x3, ViewDistance == 2  ---  Always loaded chunks: 5x5.
+And so on...
 The player is always in the central chunk.</li>
 </ul>

 <h3>Generation</h3>